kndndrj/nvim-projector/EXTENSIONS.md

   for _, config in pairs(data) do
     -- Every task needs these 2 metadata fields... local task_opts = {
       scope = "project", --or "global" -  usualy "project" means local to project (e.g. from project config file) -- and "global" means that it's available from anywhere (just pick one if you aren't sure) group = config.language, -- try to use vim's filetype names here.
 For example: sh, python, go...
     }
     -- ... and a config object.
 Translate the names from your format to projector's.
 Example: local c = {
       command = config.cmd,
       args = config.arguments,
-		-- let's say that other names are identical.
+      -- let's say that other names are identical...
     }
     -- Create a task...
     local task = Task:new(c, task_opts)
     -- ... and insert it to the list table.insert(tasks, task) end